-Raquel Began competing in the Regional athletics championships for the Disabled at the age of 12, competing in both track and field events until the age of 15, collecting a total of 11 medals, 7 gold, 3 silver and 1 bronze.
-Track events included the 100 meters and the 4 x 4 hundred meters relay in which her and her team mates took home gold.
+Raquel began competing in the regional athletics championships for the Disabled at the age of 12.
+She participated in both track and field events until she was 15, collecting a total of 11 medals; 7 gold, 3 silver and 1 bronze.
+Track events included the 100 meters and the 4 x 4 hundred meters relay, in which she and her team mates took home gold.

-Other events included the javelin where she achieved gold 2 years in a row, also gaining silver for the second highest time in a wheelchair slalom event.
+Other events included the javelin where she achieved gold 2 years in a row, and gained silver for achieving the second highest time in a wheelchair slalom event.

-“I thrive on challenges, if someone tells to me I am not able to do something it makes me more determined to prove them wrong.
-In my experience some people tend to patronize others with a disability and wrap them up in cotton wool instead of embracing new ideas and pushing the boundaries, showing them something that introduces them to the importance of creativity and challenging certain stereotypes.
-I am dedicated to my work and whenever I have an idea I try to introduce people to the concept and let them decide whether they wish to work with it.”
+“I thrive on challenges.
+If someone tells to me I am unable to do something, it makes me more determined to prove them wrong.
+In my experience, some people tend to patronise those who have disabilities and wrap them up in cotton wool instead of embracing new ideas and pushing the boundaries.
+I believe that showing these people something that introduces the importance of creativity and challenges certain stereotypes is the way forward.
+I am dedicated to my work, and whenever I have an idea I try to introduce people to the concept in the hope that they will wish to work with it.

-“Everyone can achieve there own individual goals to a certain degree.
-I try not to dismiss ideas because for every person that might think something is not possible there will be someone somewhere that believes its worth trying”
+“Everyone can achieve their own individual goals to a certain degree.
+I try not to dismiss ideas because for every person who may think something is impossible, there will be someone somewhere who believes it’s worth trying”.